MobilityNet/mobilitynet.github.io/quickstart/quickstart.md

 `manual/evaluation_transition`) included in the data.
 Since this is the raw data, it does not include inferred trips or sections.

+### Running the analysis scripts

 The rest of this data is stored on a public server, currently http://cardshark.cs.berkeley.edu.
 Scripts to download and pre-process the data, and to compute the metrics, are in the companion repository https://github.com/MobilityNet/mobilitynet-analysis-scripts

+Here is how you can get started:

 The scripts are launchable via binder https://mybinder.org/ for easy browsing:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MobilityNet/mobilitynet-analysis-scripts.git/master)